hhvn/openvasrun/README.md

 Python: 2.73

-untangle: 1.1.0

-Untangle's authors are Christian Stefanescu <chris@0chris.com>, and contributions from <flo@terrorpop.de> .
-I highly recommend it's usage if you intend to parse XML in a Python script but have never done so before.
+OpenVAS Manager 5.0.2

+OMP Command Line Interface 1.3.0

+OpenVAS Scanner 4.0.2

 Copyright and license
 ---------------------
-openvasrpt is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+openvasrun is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 openvasrpt is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.